ISISComputingGroup/ibex_developers_manual/Beckhoff-commissioning.md

 #### Arbitrary fields

 It was decided during [A meeting with the motion team](https://github.com/ISISComputingGroup/IBEX/issues/6916) that extra fields, for example LARMOR's air signals + bump strips will be exposed via a separate `PROG` file within the PLC.
 We should load these in from a `motorExtensions` `.cmd` file.
+Examples for LARMOR and SANS2D can be found in the settings directory of `motorExtensions\master\settings`